anime-kun32/AniTeams/README.md

 app should now be running on `http://localhost:3000`.

 ## Coming soon !!
-- [ ] sign up and registration
+- [x] sign up and registration
-- [ ] PWA support
+- [x] PWA support
-- [ ] full anilist integration with anilist
+- [x] full anilist integration with anilist
+- [x] Bookmark
+- [x] resume watching
-- [ ] Bookmark
+- [ ] based on the name "AniTeams" , commmunity ssetup
-- [ ] resume watching
+- [ ] settings page
-- [ ] And lots more !!
+- [] And lots more !!
 Any more features mention in issues or make a pull request

 ### issues and contribution